SabrinaKay/Scripts2017/HardMatchingImmutableID/README.md

 These are all perform via PowerShell Only
 1. Disable the Directory Sync
+2. Export Active Directory User's ObjectGUID
-2. Convert Active Directory User's objectGUID
+3. Convert Active Directory User's objectGUID
-3. Export into a new CSV
+4. Export into a new CSV
-4. Clear Old Immutable ID
+5. Clear Old Immutable ID
-5. Set the New Immutable ID
+6. Set the New Immutable ID
-6. Enable Directory Sync
+7. Enable Directory Sync